 Why Reflection Sciences

-Our patent-pending MEFS™ early learning and kindergarten readiness assessment tool is based on state-of-the-art research and provides accurate and actionable information for all learners.
+Our patented MEFS™ early learning and kindergarten readiness assessment tool is based on state-of-the-art research and provides accurate and actionable information for all learners.

 Anyone with limited training can administer the MEFS™ App

 The MEFS™ App can be given to students before they even begin in your classroom

 The MEFS™ App does not require weeks of observation

 The MEFS™ App provides new and important data to help teachers better meet the needs of their students

 With traditional rating-scale assessments, the results are subjective and prone to bias.
 Subjective results are generally not sensitive to change.
 But the MEFS™ App fixes that.
 Our objective kindergarten and early learning readiness test provides unbiased results and is extremely sensitive to change.
 This means you can:

 • Test groups of students with similar backgrounds, obtaining differentiated results

 • Test students over time to measure growth and effectiveness of teaching methods, curricula, and interventions